siriusnottin/dotfiles/vim/README.md

 ### Note on `.vimrc.bak`

 The file `.vimrc.bak` is a backup of my previous Vim configuration file.
 All the configurations are now in the `~/.vim_runtime` directory.
 You can safely ignore this file unless you want to revert to the old configuration.

+# Vim Configuration

+This folder contains the Vim configuration files.
+The `.vimrc` file is symlinked to `~/.vim_runtime/my_configs.vim` to extend the `amix/vimrc` setup.

+## Structure

+- `.vimrc`: Additional configuration file for Vim.

+## Notes

+- The `Makefile` automates the symlink creation for compatibility with `amix/vimrc`.
+- This structure ensures consistency and clarity across all dotfiles.